laresamdeola/rookie/README.md

 ![tools2](https://img.shields.io/badge/-python-black)
 ![tools3](https://img.shields.io/badge/-Google%20Colab-black)

 The site was built using Python and the Flask Framework.
 The model for predicting salaries was built on Google Colab whereby a yaml file was created, then added to the backend of the site.
-The form input captures the user's data, which is processed by the model and then a figure is outputted back to the client. <!--The figure below shows a flow chart further simplying the overall process of how ***rookie*** predicts Software Engineering salaries based on your years of experience. -->
+The form input captures the user's data, which is processed by the model and then a figure is outputted back to the client/user. <!--The figure below shows a flow chart further simplying the overall process of how ***rookie*** predicts Software Engineering salaries based on your years of experience. -->

 #### CONTRIBUTIONS